The tropical $n$-gonal construction

 \begin{proposition} Let $K$ be a tree, and let $\tG\to G\to K$ be a free double cover of a generic (in the sense of Definition \ref{def:generic_tetragonal}) tetragonal graph $G\to K$.
 The tetragonal construction applied to $\tG\to G\to K$ splits as a disjoint union of $\tG_i\to G_i\to K$ for $i=1,2$, where each tower is a free double cover of a generic tetragonal graph.

 \end{proposition}

 \begin{proof} If $\tG\to G$ is free then so is the orientation double cover $\tK\to K$, which is then trivial since $K$ is a tree.
 Hence $\tP\to K$ splits as a disjoint union of morphisms $\tP_1\to K$ and $\tP_2\to K$ of degree eight.
-Since $G\to K$ is generic, each point $x$ of $K$ has a preimage at which $f$ has odd degree (specifically, equal to one) and which has two preimages in $\tG$ (since $\tG\to G$ is free).
+Since $G\to K$ is generic, each point $x\in K$ has a preimage in $G$ at which the tetragonal map has odd degree (specifically, equal to one) and which has two preimages in $\tG$ (since $\tG\to G$ is free).
 Hence the sign involution $\iota:\tP\to \tP$ acts without fixed points.
-Since the involution restricts to each connected component, we take quotients and obtain two towers $\tP_i\to P_i\to K$, for $i=1,2$.
-It is then a direct verification to show that if a point $x \in K$ is of type $A$, $B$, or $C$ with respect to the original tower, then $x$ is of the same type with respect to each of the two new towers.
-In particular, the $P_i\to K$ are generic tetragonal curves. \end{proof}
+Since the involution restricts to each connected component, we take quotients and obtain two towers $\tP_i\to P_i\to K$ for $i=1,2$.
+It is then a direct verification to show that if a point $x \in K$ has type $I$, $II$, or $III$ in the sense of Definition~\ref{def:generic_tetragonal} with respect to the original tower, then $x$ has the same type with respect to each of the two new towers.
+In particular, the $P_i\to K$ are generic tetragonal graphs. \qedhere \end{proof}